qubies/o_norm/README.md

 ## Warning
 Repository is in Alpha state, there are likely many bugs.
 Issues are welcome at this point, as are PRs.

+# Introduction
+O_Norm is a library designed to enable de-obfuscation of offensive words in text.
+O_Norm operates only on words that are out of vocabulary (OOV).
+The two models provided are trained with different percentages of negative samples (25 % and 50 %) where the model trained on 50% negative examples is more precise, and less likely to produce false positives than the 25% model, however this is at the expense of recall.

+To use the library you need a model, you can either use a pretrained model or genereate data, and train your own model using the included scripts (train.py and generateTrainingData.py). model_path is the path to the model directory, as downloaded or created.

 # Installation
 ```
 git clone github.com/qubies/o_norm